opensanctions/opensanctions/zavod/docs/peps.md

     export process will take care of deduplication of entities with consistent `id`s.

+## Categorising positions

+Most sources by their nature comprise entirely of PEPs.
+On rare occasions a source may contain positions which do not fall within the [categories of roles we consider PEPs](https://www.opensanctions.org/docs/pep/methodology/#types).

+We maintain a database of positions where we can easily categorise positions as PEP or not, as well as their [scope and role](https://www.opensanctions.org/docs/topics/#politically-exposed-persons).
+This categorisation is used to determine whether a position, its holder(s), and the Occupancy entities relating them, should be emitted based on whether it is a PEP position, and the PEP duration of its scope.

+To allow newly discovered positions to be added to the database, and to use the `is_pep` value from the database, call `zavod.logic.pep.categorise` with the Position.
+If the data source is known to only include PEP positions, or if the crawler only attempts to create positions known to be PEPs, the `is_pep` argument can be `True`.
+Otherwise, it should be `None` denoting, that it should be manually categorised in the database.
+**Only make occupancies and emit entities for which the returned `categorisation.is_pep` is `True`**.
+See example below.

+During development, it is normally best to run Zavod with the [environment variable](/usage#environment-variables) `ZAVOD_SYNC_POSITIONS` set to `false`, meaning the `is_pep` value supplied to `categorise` will be used, rather than any value in the database.

+In production, positions will be created in the database if they don't already exist, which we can later categorise manually.
+The `is_pep` and `topics` values from the database will then be used during crawling and [enrichment](https://www.opensanctions.org/datasets/annotations/) respectively.

+### ::: zavod.logic.pep.categorise

+### ::: zavod.logic.pep.PositionCategorisation

 ## Creating Occupancies

 Occupanies represent the fact that a person holds or held a position for a given